alban12/automl-pyspark/README.md

 ![image info](./assets/homepage.png)

-A distributed AutoML system for the IASD master's in apprenticeship thesis module.
+A distributed AutoML system for the IASD master's thesis module in apprenticeship.

 ## Installation